isabella232/inside-auth0/_posts/2013-09-23-node-bootcamp-in-cordoba.markdown

 Very likely we will have more of these coming in the next months.
 [Follow us on twitter](https://twitter.com/authzero) to learn more.
 Also, let us know if you have suggestions on place, or topics; or if you would like to participate in the next one.
 [All feedback is very welcome!](mailto:bootcamp@auth0.com)

+Some excerpts from the survey we've sent afterwards:

+* 90% of attendees were very or extremely satisfied with the bootcamp
+* 100% would recommend this bootcamp to others

+A few quotes from (translated from Spanish):

+> "...As a Startup CTO you gave me a lot of ideas/guidelines on where to work on"

+> "Excelent bootcamp.
+I ended up with my head full of knowledge and planning to try a lot of things."

+> "The bootcamp was great.
+I'm very happy I've decided to come.
+I loved the final hour with examples using TeamCity and GitHub"

+> "It was great go through different topics, hands-on, and see how each thing relates to each other.
+Congratulations!!"

 A few photos here:

 <iframe